 ESTP Fictional Characters

 Now that we have listed famous ESTP people from various walks of life, we can shift our focus to fictional characters possessing these preferences.
-You can find numerous interesting ESTP characters in literature, films, and on TV who will amaze you with their vast energy and drive.
+You can find numerous interesting ESTP characters in literature, films, anime, and on TV who will amaze you with their vast energy and drive.
 You will most likely find them in the middle of some heated action, thinking about the next big thing that awaits ahead.
 ESTP characters will often be depicted as indisputable leaders, who will not follow orders, but will do impossible things just because they were told they couldn’t.
 As survivors, they are able to get through the toughest times due to their power of perseverance.
 Failures only make ESTP characters stronger and more determined to succeed and reach their goals.

 Let’s explore a few of these famous ESTP fictional characters: